Skip to main content Skip to main navigation

 Conditions, credit criteria, fees and charges apply.
 Residential lending is not available for Non-Australian Resident borrowers.

-This information has been prepared without taking your objectives, needs and overall financial situation into account.
-For this reason, you should consider the appropriateness of the information and, if necessary, seek appropriate professional advice.
-This includes any tax consequences arising from any promotions for investors and customers should seek independent advice on any taxation matters.
+This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
+For this reason, you should consider the appropriateness of the information and if necessary, seek appropriate professional advice.
+This includes any tax consequences arising from any promotions for investors and customers should seek independent, professional tax advice on any taxation matters before making a decision based on this information.

 Key Fact Sheet for Home Loans